Command Compositions

 By default, composition members are run through the command composition, and are never themselves seen by the scheduler.
 Accordingly, their requirements are added to the composition’s requirements.
 While this is usually fine, sometimes it is undesirable for the entire command composition to gain the requirements of a single command.
 A good solution is to « fork off » from the command composition and schedule that command separately.
 However, this requires synchronization between the composition and the individually-scheduled command.

-ProxyCommand (Java, C++), also creatable using the .asProxy() decorator (Java, C++), schedules a command « by proxy »: the command is scheduled when the proxy is scheduled, and the proxy finishes when the command finishes.
+ProxyCommand (Java, C++, Python), also creatable using the .asProxy() decorator (Java, C++, Python), schedules a command « by proxy »: the command is scheduled when the proxy is scheduled, and the proxy finishes when the command finishes.
 In the case of « forking off » from a command composition, this allows the composition to track the command’s progress without it being in the composition.

 Command compositions inherit the union of their compoments” requirements and requirements are immutable.
-Therefore, a SequentialCommandGroup (Java, C++) that intakes a game piece, indexes it, aims a shooter, and shoots it would reserve all three subsystems (the intake, indexer, and shooter), precluding any of those subsystems from performing other operations in their « downtime ».
+Therefore, a SequentialCommandGroup (Java, C++, Python) that intakes a game piece, indexes it, aims a shooter, and shoots it would reserve all three subsystems (the intake, indexer, and shooter), precluding any of those subsystems from performing other operations in their « downtime ».
 If this is not desired, the subsystems that should only be reserved for the composition while they are actively being used by it should have their commands proxied.

 Avertissement